The Young Indiana Jones Chronicles: Home media

-VHS and Laserdisc
+Laserdisc and VHS

 The series received its first home video release on April 21, 1993, when a Laserdisc box set was released in Japan containing fifteen of the earlier episodes and a short documentary on the making of the series.
 The discs were formatted in NTSC and presented with English audio in Dolby surround with Japanese subtitles.
 In 1994, eight NTSC format VHS tapes with a total of fifteen episodes from the first two seasons were released in Japan.

 On October 26, 1999, half of the series was released on VHS in the United States for $14.99 each, along with a box set of the feature films.
 The series was labeled as Chapters 1–22, while the feature films were labeled as Chapters 23–25.
 In an effort to promote the series, the episode "Treasure of the Peacock's Eye" was included with the purchase of the movie trilogy box set in the US.
 The episode was chosen for the fact that its plot continues into the opening of Indiana Jones and the Temple of Doom, which was labeled as the first film chronologically in the film trilogy.

 In other countries different chapters were included, for example in the UK The Phantom Train of Doom was included.
 The twelve VHS releases were released worldwide over the course of 2000, including the UK, Netherlands, Hungary, Germany, Mexico, France and Japan.
 The UK, German, French, Hungarian and Netherlands tapes were in PAL format, while the tapes released in the rest of the countries were in NTSC format.